lamloi1109/lamloi1109/README.md

   ⏳ A believer in patience – Great things take time, and learning is a journey.

 Life is all about learning, exploring, and staying passionate.
-Whether it's code, music, or philosophy, I
+Whether it's code, music, or philosophy

 ![](https://github-readme-stats.vercel.app/api?username=lamloi1109&theme=dark&hide_border=false&include_all_commits=false&count_private=true)<br/>